Discover how "Lobster Boy" Grady Stiles got his "claws" and how he eventually began using them to commit murder.

 While many may have viewed this condition as a handicap, for the Stiles family it spelled opportunity.
 As far back as the 1800s, as the family grew and produced more children with unusual hands and feet, they developed a circus: The Lobster Family, which became a carnival staple throughout the early 20th century.

-But one son, Grady Stiles Jr., would give the Stiles’ family a different, morbid reputation when he became a murderer.
+But one son, Grady Stiles Jr., would give the Stiles’ family a different, morbid reputation when he became a serial abuser and murderer.

 Grady Stiles Jr. Becomes Lobster Boy

 Grady Stiles Jr., who would become known as Lobster Boy, was born in Pittsburgh in 1937.
 At that point, his father was already part of the “freak show” circuit, adding his kids with ectrodactyly to the act.

 Grady Stiles Jr.’s case was pretty severe: in addition to his hands, he also had it in his feet and therefore could not walk.